-• An ISV at or near the top of the range will be appropriate if the injured person has had a fusion of vertebral bodies that has failed- (a) leaving objective signs of significant residual nerve root damage and ongoing pain, affecting 1 side of the body; and (b) causing whole person impairment of 24%.
+An ISV at or near the bottom of the range will be appropriate if-

+- (a) leaving objective signs of significant residual nerve root damage and ongoing pain, affecting 1 side of the body; and - (b) causing whole person impairment of 24%.

-92 Moderate thoracic or lumbar spine injury-fracture, disc prolapse or nerve root compression or damage
+92 Moderate thoracic or lumbar spine injury-fracture, disc prolapse or nerve root compression or damage failed-

-Comment about appropriate level of ISV 5 to 15 • An ISV at or near the top of the range will be appropriate if- (a) there is a disc prolapse for which there is radiological evidence at an anatomically correct level; and (b) there are symptoms of pain and 3 or more of the following objective signs, that are anatomically localised to an appropriate spinal nerve root distribution- (i) sensory loss; (ii) loss of muscle strength; (iii) loss of reflexes;
+Comment about appropriate level of ISV 5 to 15 • An ISV at or near the top of the range will be appropriate if- (a) there is a disc prolapse for which there is radiological evidence at an anatomically correct level; and

-(iv) unilateral atrophy; and (c) the impairment has not improved after non-operative treatment. • An ISV of about 10 will be appropriate if there is a fracture of a vertebral body with up to 25% compression, and ongoing pain. • An ISV at or near the bottom of the range will be appropriate for an uncomplicated fracture of a posterior element of 1 or more of the vertebral segments, for example spinous or transverse processes, without neurological impairment.
+- (b) there are symptoms of pain and 3 or more of the following objective signs, that are anatomically localised to an appropriate spinal nerve root distribution- - (i) sensory loss; - (ii) loss of muscle strength; - (iii) loss of reflexes; - (iv) unilateral atrophy; and - (c) the impairment has not improved after non-operative treatment. - An ISV of about 10 will be appropriate if there is a fracture of a vertebral body with up to 25% compression, and ongoing pain. - An ISV at or near the bottom of the range will be appropriate for an uncomplicated fracture of a posterior element of 1 or more of the vertebral segments, for example spinous or transverse processes, without neurological impairment.